nlp-uoregon/mlmm-evaluation/README.md

 ## Overview

 This repo contains benchmark datasets designed for the evaluation of Multilingual Large Language Models (LLMs).
-These datasets are intended for evaluating the models across 26 different languages and encompass three distinct tasks: ARC, HellaSwag, MMLU:
+These datasets are intended for evaluating the models across 26 different languages and encompass three distinct tasks: ARC, HellaSwag, and MMLU.
+This is released as a part of our [Okapi framework](https://github.com/nlp-uoregon/Okapi) for multilingual instruction-tuned LLMs with reinforcement learning from human feedback.

 - [**ARC**](https://allenai.org/data/arc): A new dataset of 7,787 genuine grade-school level, multiple-choice science questions, assembled to encourage research in advanced question-answering.
 - [**HellaSwag**](https://allenai.org/data/hellaswag): HellaSWAG is a dataset for studying grounded commonsense inference.
 It consists of 70k multiple choice questions about grounded situations: each question comes from one of two domains *activitynet* or *wikihow* with four answer choices about what might happen next in the scene.
-The correct answer is the (real) sentence for the next event; the three incorrect answers are adversarially generated and human-verified, so as to fool machines but not humans.
+The correct answer is the (real) sentence for the next event; the three incorrect answers are adversarially generated and human verified, so as to fool machines but not humans.
 - [**MMLU**](https://arxiv.org/pdf/2009.03300.pdf): This dataset contains multiple-choice questions derived from diverse fields of knowledge.
 The test covers subjects in the humanities, social sciences, hard sciences, and other essential areas of learning for certain individuals.

-Current, our framework support 26 following languages: ru, de, zh, fr, es, it, nl, vi, id, ar, hu, to, da, sk, uk, ca, sr, hr, hi, bn, ta, ne, ml, mr, te, kn.
-Our technical paper with evaluation results on standard multilingual models (e.g. BLOOM, LLAMA, and our [Okapi models](https://github.com/nlp-uoregon/Okapi) can be found here: [here](https://arxiv.org/pdf/2307.16039.pdf).
+Currently, our datasets support 26 languages: ru, de, zh, fr, es, it, nl, vi, id, ar, hu, to, da, sk, uk, ca, sr, hr, hi, bn, ta, ne, ml, mr, te, kn.
+These datasets are translated from the original ARC, HellaSwag, and MMLU datasets using ChatGPT.
+Our technical paper for Okapi to describe the datasets along with evaluation results for several multilingual LLMs (e.g., BLOOM, LLaMa, and our Okapi models) can be found [here](https://arxiv.org/pdf/2307.16039.pdf).

 ## Install

-To install `lm-eval` from our repository main branch, run:
+To install `lm-eval` from the our repository main branch, run:

 ```bash
 git clone https://github.com/nlp-uoregon/mlmm-evaluation.git